Adolfo Bioy Casares: Themes and style

+Recurring themes in Bioy's work include the Faustian bargain, the presence of female characters, time travel, and questions concerning the perception of reality.
+In contrast to definitions proposed by Roger Caillois and Tzvetan Todorov, which describe the fantastic as the intrusion of an inexplicable event into a realistic setting, in Bioy's work the fantastic is often associated with characters entering a separate or unfamiliar realm that coexists with the real world.
+These narrative situations are frequently linked to journeys or attempts at escape, in which characters travel to other spaces where the central events occur and then return or attempt to return to their ordinary surroundings, a structure that has been compared to Alice's Adventures in Wonderland by Lewis Carroll.
+He did not employ conventions associated with Gothic fiction; like Borges, his narratives often centre on a single fantastic event that is later explained.
+His work has also been compared to that of Julio Cortázar in relation to the portrayal of everyday life and characterisation.

+Love is another recurring theme in his works, often presented within frameworks associated with Romanticism or courtly love.
+Female characters are frequently depicted as ambiguous figures, while male protagonists are often portrayed as strongly attached to unattainable objects of desire.
+The critic José Miguel Oviedo has described these protagonists as “deliberately senseless and incompetent” and has characterised Bioy Casares's works as “fantastic comedies”.

 Works

 The best-known novel by Bioy Casares is La invención de Morel (The Invention of Morel).
 It is the story of a man who, evading justice, escapes to an island said to be infected with a mysterious fatal disease.
 Struggling to understand why everything seems to repeat, he realizes that all the people he sees there are actually recordings, made with a special machine, invented by Morel, which is able to record not only three-dimensional images, but also voices and scents, making it all indistinguishable from reality.
 The story mixes realism, fantasy, science fiction and terror.
-Borges wrote an introduction in which he called it a work of "reasoned imagination" and linked it to H. G. Wells' oeuvre.
+Borges wrote an introduction in which he called it a work of "reasoned imagination" and linked it to the work of H. G. Wells.
 Both Borges and Octavio Paz described the novel as "perfect".
 The story is held to be the inspiration for Alan Resnais's Last Year at Marienbad and an influence on the TV series Lost.